Gabrielnero000/PBR-Playground/README.md

 As we can see, we have intially four classes and two abstract classes:
  * **Class Ray** - represents the most basic element in a Ray Tracer: a ray.
 A ray, wich is a straight line, can be expressed as $f(t) = O + tD$, were $O$ is the ray's origin, $D$ is the ray's direction an $t$ is a real number.
 Variating $t$ we have any point in the straight.
  * **Class Primitive** - abstract class that represents a primitive.
 A primitive is basically anything that a ray can colide with.
 Most common are triangles, shperes, planes, quadrics, meshes (which just lots of triangles) and so on.
-Since every primitive have a diferent intersec
+Since every primitive have a diferent intersection routine, this method must be ``virtual``.

 ## Gallery: Images of Experiments